 If you are a school administrator, please use the school associate recruitment form to register a teacher's interest.
 Registering a teacher's interest does not guarantee that a student teacher will be placed with them.

 For more information, please contact our placement coordinators:

-We are here to support you while you mentor your student teacher, especially during this unusual year.
-We can be as flexible and adaptable as needed—whether you are teaching students face-to-face, online, hybrid, in the quarter system or on a linear timeline.
+Our team is here to support you and your student teacher, especially during this unusual year.
+We can be as flexible and adaptable as needed — whether you are teaching students face-to-face, online, hybrid, in the quarter system or on a linear timeline.
 Please reach out if you have any questions about your unique situation.

 When I went through the PDP I had an amazing experience and I was mentored by some incredible teachers that I learned so much from.
 Now as a school associate, I love seeing the energy that the student teachers bring into my classroom.
 They're so excited.
 It's contageous.

 - Tami McDiarmid